philbertmukunzi/OmniSage/README.md

-# OmniSage: Discord LLM Chatbot
+# OmniSage: AI-Powered Discord Bot

-OmniSage is a versatile Discord bot that leverages Language Learning Models (LLMs) to generate intelligent responses, join voice channels, and provide text-to-speech functionality.
+OmniSage is a versatile Discord bot that leverages Language Learning Models (LLMs) to generate intelligent responses, join voice channels, provide text-to-speech functionality, and includes an interactive, AI-powered trivia game.
 It's designed to be your all-knowing companion in Discord servers.

 **🚀 Hobby Project Disclaimer 🛸**
 > Warning: This bot may occasionally produce wisdom beyond human comprehension or just utter nonsense.
 It's a hobby project built to learn and practice LLM integration.
 Expect the unexpected, embrace the chaos, and don't be surprised if you find some "optimized" spaghetti code.
 Remember, even AI needs to let its hair down sometimes! 😉